navefr/ExKMC/README.md

 This repository is the official implementation of [ExKMC: Expanding Explainable k-Means Clustering](https://arxiv.org/pdf/2006.02399.pdf).

 We study algorithms for k-means clustering, focusing on a trade-off between explainability and accuracy.
-Following prior work, we partition a dataset into k clusters via a small decision tree.
+We partition a dataset into k clusters via a small decision tree.
 This enables us to explain each cluster assignment by a short sequence of single-feature thresholds.
 While larger trees produce more accurate clusterings, they also require more complex explanations.
 To allow flexibility, we develop a new explainable k-means clustering algorithm, ExKMC, that takes an additional parameter k' &#8805; k and outputs a decision tree with k' leaves.